Human mission to Mars: Technological innovations and hurdles

 NASA has stated that robots will prepare an underground base for a human surface mission.

 Significant technological hurdles need to be overcome for human spaceflight to Mars.

 Entry into the thin and shallow Martian atmosphere will pose significant difficulties with re-entry; compared to Earth's much denser atmosphere, any spacecraft will descend very rapidly to the surface and must be slowed.
 A heat shield has to be used.
 NASA is carrying out research on retro-propulsive deceleration technologies to develop new approaches to Mars atmospheric entry.
 A key problem with propulsive techniques is handling the fluid flow problems and attitude control of the descent vehicle during the supersonic retropropulsion phase of the entry and deceleration.

 A return mission from Mars will need to land a rocket to carry crew off the surface.
 Launch requirements mean that this rocket could be significantly smaller than an Earth-to-orbit rocket.
-Mars-to-orbit launch can also be achieved in single stage.
+A Mars-to-orbit launch can also be achieved in a single stage.
 Despite this, landing an ascent rocket back on Mars will be difficult.

 In 2014, NASA proposed the Mars Ecopoiesis Test Bed.